yaza-putu/helpers/README.md

 - for validation form only work on bootstrap

 # how to install
-- clone repository or download and copy the root folder to public folder (LARAVEL Framwork) or any location
+- clone repository or download and copy the root folder to public folder (LARAVEL Framwork) or any location is public
 - you can copy blade folder to view (Laravel Framwork)
 - include all file in folder blade (Laravel Framwork)
-- or you need call file helper.js
+- or you need call helper.js on script src

 # how to use
+## Notification with sanckbar
-## snackbar
+### snackbar
 - function
 ```javascript
 function snackbar(message) {